blubberdiblub/eztemplate/README.md

     Hello, world.

-When you're calling `eztemplate.py` from a script or similar - i. e. non-interactively - you should specify everything as explicitly as possible (in particular all input files or _stdin_ as well as name-value pairs) and avoid using positional arguments.
+When you're calling `eztemplate.py` from a script or similar - i. e. non-interactively - you should specify everything as explicitly as possible (in particular all input files or _stdin_ as well as name-value pairs) and refrain from using positional arguments.
 Everything can be specified using options, which avoids ambiguities:

 ```sh
 echo 'Hello, $entity.' | ./eztemplate.py --stdin --arg entity=world